Print cumulative timing information for each module at end of job when Timing service is used

 It would be nice to have a summary of the amount of time spent in each module printed at the end of a job, with wall time, user time and system time, ie

-#1 Updated by Rob Kutschke about 9 years ago
+#1 Updated by Rob Kutschke over 9 years ago

 I would like to add to this request.
 I would like to have the same info printed at different times and the option to configure any/all of the printout:

 1) During each event at the end of each module so that we can find nasty events. ( Like the existing timer service ).